Akhilesh Kumar Tyagi: Awards and honors

 and the Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards in 1999.
 The same year, he received the elected fellowship of the Indian National Science Academy.
 The National academy of Agricultural Sciences elected him as their fellow and he became an elected member of the Plant-Tissue Culture Association of India in 2001.
 In 2004, he received the elected fellowship of the Indian Academy of Sciences.

 The year 2006 brought two awards to Tyagi; the Birbal Sahni Medal of the Indian Botanical Society and the NASI – Reliance Platinum Jubilee Award.
 The Department of Science and Technology selected him for the J. C. Bose National Fellowship in 2007, the tenure of the fellowship running until 2022.
 He was chosen for the B. P. Pal Memorial Award of the Indian Science Congress Association in 2008 and for the elected fellowship of The World Academy of Sciences in 2009.
 He received the Om Prakash Bhasin Award in 2011 and GM Modi award for Science and Technology in 2017.
+He was felicitated on the 90^{th} foundation day celebration by Indian National Science Academy in 2025 and on Azadi Ka Amrit Mahotsav celebration by the National Academy of Sciences, India in 2023.
 He was also a part of the International Rice Genome Sequencing Project (IRGSP) team which won the 2003 World Technology Award for Biotechnology (Corporate Division) in 2003 and the International Year of Rice Research Accomplishment Award in 2004.

-The award orations delivered by him include SPIC Science Foundation Lecture of Tamil Nadu Agricultural University (1998), Sinha Memorial Lecture of the Indian Botanical Society (2002), Y. Subbarow Memorial Lecture of Guru Gobind Singh Indraprastha University (2005), B. P. Pal Memorial Lecture (2005) and Shri Ranjan Memorial Lecture 2012) of the National Academy of Sciences, India, Platinum Jubilee Lecture (2006), S. K. Mukherjee Commemoration Lecture (2012) and Prof. Archana Sharma Memorial Award (2014) of the Indian Science Congress Association, B. N. Chopra Lecture of the Indian National Science Academy (2007), F. C. Steward Memorial Lecture of the Plant Tissue Culture Association (2010), S. K. Sinha Memorial Lecture of the Indian Society For Plant Physiology (2013), T. N. Khoshoo Memorial Lecture of The Orchid Society of India (2015), A. P. J. Abdul Kalam Lecture of Jiwaji University (2016) and S. N. Patnaik Memorial Lecture of Utkal University (2016).
+The award orations delivered by him include SPIC Science Foundation Lecture of Tamil Nadu Agricultural University (1998), Sinha Memorial Lecture of the Indian Botanical Society (2002), Y. Subbarow Memorial Lecture of Guru Gobind Singh Indraprastha University (2005), B. P. Pal Memorial Lecture (2005) and Shri Ranjan Memorial Lecture (2012) of the National Academy of Sciences, India, Platinum Jubilee Lecture (2006) and S. K. Mukherjee Commemoration Lecture (2012) of the Indian Science Congress Association, B. N. Chopra Lecture of the Indian National Science Academy (2007), F. C. Steward Memorial Lecture of the Plant Tissue Culture Association (2010), S. K. Sinha Memorial Lecture of the Indian Society For Plant Physiology (2013), T. N. Khoshoo Memorial Lecture of The Orchid Society of India (2015), A. P. J. Abdul Kalam Lecture of Jiwaji University (2016), S. N. Patnaik Memorial Lecture of Utkal University (2016), SP Ray-Chaudhuri Memorial Lecture of BHU (2018), P. Parija Memorial Lecture of Ravenshaw University, Cuttack (2019), Norkett, Chopra, Gangulee and Udar Memorial Lecture of BK Birla College (Univ of Mumbai) (2019) and MUK-KSK Memorial Lecture of UAS, Bangalore (2025).